adamjmurray/bitwig-launch-control/README.md

 ## TODO List:

-* Respect NotificationSettings (and try using this interface to display selection changes instead of custom code)

 * More button display feedback
   - light up arrow buttons when scrolling is possible, no need to light on press
   - In clip launcher, probably want active/non-active lighting and blinking when queueing up start (or even stop)?